Our team

 Palawa Elder Smokey Beeton has always been an important part of wukalina Walk.
 He recognises the enormous value of the experience in fast-tracking outsider perceptions – or myth-busting their misconceptions – about Aboriginal people of Tasmania and our cultural history.

-As well as being a guide, proud Pakana Cody Gangell is also a mixed-medium artist – Kapa Runina.
+As well as being a guide, proud Pakana man Wuratji Truwala-ta Cody Gangell is also a mixed-medium artist – Kapa Runina.
 Artworks can be seen on IG@kaparuninaarts or, on the walk, Stingray in the Sky Dreaming Story painted on Kangaroo Skin exists in all dimensions at our standing camp Krakani Lumi.

 Photo by James Hattam